-Well here’s something you don’t see every day, or every week for that matter.
-Ladies and gents, I’d like to introduce you to the rather unique Kodak Professional Portra 400BW – that’s black and white.
+Well here’s something you don’t see every day or every week for that matter.
+I’d like to introduce you to the rather unique Kodak Professional Portra 400BW – that’s BW as in black and white Portra.

-It’s not a film that I’d come across before and when I found a few rolls available on eBay a while back, I jumped at the chance to grab and shoot them.
+It’s not a film that I’d come across while it was still in production and when I found a few rolls available on eBay, I jumped at the chance to grab and shoot them.

-his particular batch expired in June 2004 and (I’m assured), was cold stored by the seller.
+The batch reviewed here expired in June 2004 and I’m assured it was cold stored by the seller.
 True or not, you’ll see from the from the images below that it hasn’t aged as well as other traditional black and white films might have.

 About Kodak Portra 400BW

-Much like Kodak’s BW400CN, which eventually replaced it, Portra 400BW used new generation T-Grain emulsions and was a black and white negative film designed to be processed in normal C41 chemistry alongside rolls of color film, and printed on standard color paper.
+Much like Kodak’s BW400CN, which eventually replaced it, Portra 400BW used new generation tabular grain (T-grain) emulsions and was a chromogenic black and white negative film designed to be processed in normal C-41 chemistry alongside rolls of color negative film, and printed on standard color paper.

 Unlike BW400CN, Portra 400BW used a simpler emulsion stack.
-This gave it a wider exposure latitude and the ability to be exposed from ISO 50 all the way to 1600.
-Whilst BW400CN (apparently) stood up better to greater variations in lighting conditions, it was a more complicated chromogenic film stock (where layers of emulsion and dye are laid down alongside layers of silver halide).
+This gave it a wider exposure latitude and the ability to be exposed from EI 50 all the way to 1600.
+Whilst BW400CN (apparently) stood up better to greater variations in lighting conditions, it was a more complicated film stock.

 In my opinion, the newer BW400CN has a more clinical look to the softer tones of Portra 400BW but I’ll leave you to make your own minds up.
-As you’ll see from the example shots below, grain is clearly visible and the images are all the better for it.
+As you’ll see from the example shots below, grain is clearly visible and in my opinion, the results are all the better for it.